Technology Tales

 23rd September 2010

-It seems that, almost in spite of the uncertain times or maybe because of them, it feels like an era of change on the technology front.
-Computing is the domain of many of the postings on this blog and a hell of a lot seems to be going mobile at the moment.
+It seems that, almost despite the uncertain times or maybe because of them, it feels like an era of change on the technology front.
+Computing is the domain of many of the postings on this website, and a hell of a lot seems to be going mobile at the moment.
 For a good while, I managed to stay clear of the attractions of smartphones until a change of job convinced me that having a BlackBerry was a good idea.
 Though the small size of the thing really places limitations on the sort of web surfing experience that you can have with it, you can keep an eye on the weather, news, traffic, bus and train times so long as the website in question is built for mobile browsing.
-Otherwise, it’s more of a nuisance than a patchy phone network (in the U.K., T-Mobile could do better on this score as I have discovered for myself; thankfully, a merger with the Orange network is coming next month).
+Otherwise, it's more of a nuisance than a patchy phone network (in the U.K., T-Mobile could do better on this score, as I have discovered for myself; thankfully, a merger with the Orange network is coming next month).

 Speaking of mobile websites, it almost feels as if a free for all has recurred for web designers.
-Just when the desktop or laptop computing situation had more or less stabilised, along come a whole pile of mobile phone platforms to make things interesting again.
-Familiar names like Opera, Safari, Firefox and even Internet Explorer are to be found popping up on handheld devices these days along with less familiar ones like Web ‘n’ Walk or BOLT.
-The operating system choices vary too with iOS, Android, Symbian, Windows and others all competing for attention.
-It is the sort of flowering of innovation that makes one wonder if a time will come when things begin to consolidate but it doesn’t look like that at the moment.
+Just when the desktop or laptop computing situation had more or less stabilised, along came a whole pile of mobile phone platforms to make things interesting again.
+Familiar names like Opera, Safari, Firefox and even Internet Explorer are to be found popping up on handheld devices these days along with less familiar ones like Web 'n' Walk or BOLT.
+The operating system choices vary too, with iOS, Android, Symbian, Windows and others all competing for attention.
+It is the sort of flowering of innovation that makes one wonder if a time will come when things begin to consolidate, but it doesn't look like that at the moment.

-The transformation of mobile phones into handheld computers isn’t the only big change in computing with the traditional formats of desktop and laptop PC’s being flexed in all sorts of ways.
-First, there’s the appearance of netbooks and I have succumbed to the idea of owning an Asus Eee.
-Though you realise that these are not full size laptops, it still didn’t hit me how small these were until I owned one.
-They are undeniably portable and tablets look even more interesting in the aftermath of Apple’s iPad.
-You may call them over-sized mobile photos but the idea of making a touchscreen do the work for you has made the concept fly for many.
-Even so, I cannot say that I’m overly tempted though I have said that before about other things.
+The transformation of mobile phones into handheld computers isn't the only big change in computing, with the traditional formats of desktop and laptop PC's being flexed in all sorts of ways.
+First, there's the appearance of netbooks, and I have succumbed to the idea of owning an Asus Eee.
+Though you realise that these are not full size laptops, it still didn't hit me how small these were until I owned one.
+They are undeniably portable, while tablets look even more interesting in the aftermath of Apple's iPad.
+Though you may call them over-sized mobile photo frames, the idea of making a touchscreen do the work for you has made the concept fly for many.
+Even so, I cannot say that I'm overly tempted, though I have said that before about other things.

 A new acquisition